oberocks/obebs4/README.md

 The OBE:BS4 Design System forces **_all_** project stakeholders to think more strategically about *responsive* content issues, by abstracting the design options to proactively to solve those issues into a giant digital "toolbox" of fully responsive and designer-ready pieces.

-If each piece is in-turn *proactively* optimized for production (IE valid, semantic, cross-browser, ARIA accessibile, and refactored for reuse), teams can finally provide themselves with an abundance of cognative room to focus on the most difficult goals of any given web project.
+If each piece is in-turn *proactively* optimized for production (IE valid, semantic, cross-browser, ARIA accessibile, and refactored for reuse), teams can finally provide themselves with an abundance of cognative room to focus on the most difficult goals of any given web project(s).
 Stuff like:
 1. Device Agnostic Designs
 1. Improving User Content Consumption
 1. Increasing eCommerce Conversions
-1. 508 Compliant Content
+1. 508 Compliance
 1. Device Agnostic & Accessible SaaS Services
 1. Ensuring Projects Are Maintainable/Reusable (For Devs)